 The purpose of this program is to renew and extend the useful life of water mains, house connections, and large water services.
 Portions of the water system are more than 80 years old.
 Bare cast iron mains, installed generally before 1965, permit the build-up of tuberculation which can reduce flow and cause discoloration at the customer's tap.
 Selected replacement is necessary to supply water in sufficient quantity, quality, and pressure for domestic use and fire fighting.
 As the system ages, water main breaks are increasing.
-Selected mains are chronically breaking and other mains are undersized for the customer.
+Selected mains are chronically breaking and other mains are undersized for the current flow standards.
+Replacement, rehabilitation via structural lining, and the addition of cathodic protection to these mains provides added value to the customer.
 Galvanized, copper, and cast iron water mains, as well as all other water main appurtenances including meter and PRV vaults are replaced on an as needed basis when they have exceeded their useful life.